 A special subclass of NLED theories is composed of those with a Hamiltonian invariant under a $U(1)$ electromagnetic duality group.
-These are ``self-dual''; the free-field Maxwell theory is an example, as is the Born-Infeld theory.
+These are ``self-dual''; the free-field Maxwell theory is an example, as is the Born-Infeld (BI) theory.
 Our derivation of static charged black-hole solutions of the Einstein-NLED equations makes it manifest that for self-dual NLED the spacetime metric can depend on the charges $(q_e,q_m)$ only through its dependence on $Q$, and more generally that duality symmetries of the Hamiltonian imply corresponding symmetries in the $(q_e,q_m)$ parameter space of the spacetime metric.
 This result is perhaps not surprising but we know of no previous proof of it.
 Another example is the $Z_2$-duality invariance of the original Born theory, which implies isometric electric and magnetic black hole spacetimes.

-One of the expected effects of replacing the free-field Maxwell theory by some interacting NLED theory is that asymptotically-flat static black-hole solutions of the Einstein-NLED equations will be only asymptotic to the RN solutions of the Einstein-Maxwell equations.
+One of the expected effects of replacing the free-field Maxwell theory by some interacting NLED theory is that asymptotically-flat spherically-symmetric black-hole solutions of the Einstein-NLED equations will be only asymptotically isometric to the RN solutions of the Einstein-Maxwell equations.
 The mass $M$ and charge $Q$ of the RN spacetime determine two distinct length scales; these are $GM$ and $\sqrt{G}\, Q$, where $G$ is Newton's constant.
 For any non-conformal NLED theory the Born tension $T$ determines an additional ``gravitational-Born'' length scale: \be \ell_{gB} \sim 1/\sqrt{GT}\, . \ee Notice that this is zero in the $T\to\infty$ limit, which is a weak-field limit.
 We can expect (and it is true) that the existence of an event horizon requires $GM \gtrsim\sqrt{G}\, Q $.
-This suggests that significant modifications to the RN metric occur when \be \ell_{gB} \gtrsim \sqrt{G}\, Q \, , \ee which can viewed as a ``small charge'' condition.
+This suggests that we should expect significant modifications to the RN metric when \be \ell_{gB} \gtrsim \sqrt{G}\, Q \, , \ee which can be viewed as a ``small charge'' condition.